MicrosoftDocs/Viva/Viva/organizational-data.md

 1. Confirm that you understand that the data you upload here may be processed by Viva and Microsoft 365, as well as non-Microsoft services that you've granted access to the data through Microsoft Graph.
 Select **Next**.
 1. Review the details for your upload, and then select **Begin validation**.

 Your organizational data is validated against the requirements for use with Viva and Microsoft 365 services.
-This can take up to 24 hours.
+Validation takes a few hours; however it can take up to three days for your complete data upload to be available in the profile store.
 You can check the validation status on the **Organizational data** page in the admin center.
-When the validation is complete, you'll see a message that your data is in use and managed by Viva and Microsoft 365.
+When the validation is complete, you see a message that your data is in use and managed by Viva and Microsoft 365.

 Each end user's organizational data is stored in that end user's mailbox and respects the data residency rules for Exchange Online (as described in [Data Residency for Exchange Online](/microsoft-365/enterprise/m365-dr-workload-exo?view=o365-worldwide&preserve-view=true)).